September 26, 2013

-NanoDays 2013 will be held on March 30 through April 7, 2013.
+NanoDays 2014 will be held from March 29 through April 6, 2014.
 NanoDays is a week of community-based educational outreach events to raise public awareness of nanoscale science, technology and engineering throughout the United States.
-NanoDays kits are currently in production and will be ready for distribution in January 2013.
-We invite you to fill out an online application for a physical kit containing all of the materials and resources you need to start planning your community events; applications are due December 1, 2012.
+NanoDays kits are currently in production and will be ready for distribution in January 2014.
+We invite you to fill out an online application for a physical kit containing all of the materials and resources you need to start planning your community events; applications are due December 1, 2013.

 Link to online application:

 - PDF image and Word DOC versions of the application are available just for reference if you would like to preview the application prior to filling out the application online.

 NanoDays kits are intended for use in public events; most host organizations are informal science education institutions and public outreach programs of nanoscience research centers.
 We invite you and your organization to participate in NanoDays 2014, whether or not you have previous experience with nano-related public outreach activities.

 What kinds of kits are there and who is eligible to apply?

 There are two forms of kits: physical and digital.
 They contain content and instructions on the same set of activities.
 You can apply online for a physical kit from now until December 1, 2013, or download a digital version of the kit after January 15, 2014.
 Two hundred and fifty (250) physical kits will be distributed for NanoDays 2014.